-Parca Agent implements a sampling profiler, to sample stack traces 100 times per second via eBPF.
-It tracks user-space as well as kernel-space stack traces.
-From the raw data it builds a pprof formatted profile, and optionally sends it to a Parca server where it is stored and can be queried and analyzed over time.
+Parca Agent implements a sampling profiler, to sample stack traces 19 times per second via eBPF.
+It tracks user space as well as kernel-space stack traces.
+From the raw data, it builds a pprof formatted profile and optionally sends it to a Parca server where it is stored and can be queried and analyzed over time.

-Parca Agent uses BPF CO-RE (Compile Once – Run Everywhere) using libbpf, and pre-compiles all BPF programs, and statically embeds them in the target binary, from where it is loaded via libbpf when used.
+Parca Agent uses BPF CO-RE (Compile Once – Run Everywhere) using libbpf, pre-compiles all BPF programs, and statically embeds them in the target binary, from where it is loaded via libbpf when used.
 This means that Parca Agent does not need to compile the BPF program at startup or runtime like when using bcc-tools, meaning no Clang & LLVM, nor kernel headers need to be installed on the host.
-The only requirement is a BTF capable Kernel (Linux Kernel 5.1+).
+The only requirement is a BTF-capable Kernel (Linux Kernel 5.3+ with BTF).

 - Obtaining raw data: Use a BPF program to sample raw stack traces and read aggregates every 10 seconds.